SvenMichaelKlose/tre/doc/compiler.md

 * Adding function frames.
 Each function body is pre- and postfixed with an
   %FUNCTION-PROLOGUE and %FUNCTION-EPILOGUE macro to aid the codegen pass.
- * Place expansion: wraps variables in %STACK, %STACKARG or %VEC/%SET-VEC forms (the latter for accessing scope records).
+* Place expansion: wraps variables in %STACK, %STACKARG or %VEC/%SET-VEC forms (the latter for accessing scoped variables).
 * Place assignment: layouts the stack frames and scope records.
 * Collecting used functions to generate a list of unused ones.
 * Translating function names: converts function names to identifier strings required by the target machine, usually in camel-case.